crvanpollard/Mapbox_Workshop/README.md

 - CSV

 ### Datasets
-Today, we are going to use several local datasets that focus on Bicycle Planning in Philadelphia.
+Today, we are going to work with a few local datasets that focus on Bicycle Planning in Philadelphia.
-Please go to the following URLs listed below, download and save them as <b><u>geojsons</u></b>.
+Please go to the following URLs listed below, download and save the <b><u>geojsons</u></b> files.

 - Philadelphia Bike Network ([Open Data Philly](https://www.opendataphilly.org/dataset/bike-network)) `https://www.opendataphilly.org/dataset/bike-network`